athena-labz/athena/README.md

 Since SIG token names are public key hashes, they also serve as a way to identify users.
 Each account linked to a SIG token is provided with a CAS score and can be recognized as real; other scripts requiring credentials can consume this account UTxO in order to verify if conditions are met.

 ##### III.
 Prove compliance
-Because DigiServices is a inter-mediation platform, it is of fundamental importance to have a way of proving a user's agreemeent with set rules.
-SIG tokens can be used for this purpose, since they can only be minted by the user whose public key hash is contained into the token name.
-In this way, when smart digital contracts are created, the account output is consumed and a SIG token is locked, proving compliance.
+Because DigiServices is an inter-mediation platform, it is crtitical to have a way of proving a user's agreemeent with set rules.
+SIG tokens can be used for this purpose because they can only be minted by the user whose public key hash is contained into the token name.
+Wen smart digital contracts are created, the account output is consumed and a SIG token is locked, proving compliance.

 ![Prove Compliance Example](images/prove-compliance.png)

-In the underlying protocol, membership will work by creating an "account", represented by the Membership Market (MM) UTxO using a "membership signature" minting policy.
+In the DigiServices protocol, membership works by creating an "account", represented by the Membership Market (MM) UTxO using a "membership signature" minting policy.
 This minting policy will mint 100 new SIG tokens and deposit them in the newly created user "account" .
 This is a script validator that handles service offers and requests, provided that it also receives  in input the entrance fee (in the below example 1,000 DSET).

 ![Join Platform Example](images/join-platform.png)

 #### B. Contracts
-So as to achieve objectivity and decentralization, DigiServices' contracts are represented as a Plutus validator script.
+To achieve objectivity and decentralization, DigiServices' contracts are represented as a Plutus validator script.
 These contracts contain five important components.

 ##### I. Judges

 Judges are essential for the dispute resolution mechanism.
 If unreliable or incompetent mediators are chosen, there is no guarantee of fairness.
 Because of this, they should be chosen in the moment the contract is created by the service provider, who should analyze carefully the options displayed in the main application and only choose judges that either have a good reputation or are known by them to be honest.
-The service provider is encouraged to make good selection as well in order to attract more clients who will in turn, verify the mediators reliability and record to ensure a smooth and just deal.
+The service provider is encouraged to select good judges to attract clients, who will in turn, verify the mediators reliability and record to ensure a smooth and just deal.

-Since it's open to the service provider to chose whoever he prefers and the judges can be any public key hash registered as a member of the platform, DigiServices opens room for new ways of determining good mediators; for example neural networks could  be trained to identify good options, rank classifications by specialties or even act as actual judges as a next step development.
+Since the service provider to chooses the judges, can be any public key hash registered as a member of the platform, DigiServices opens room for new ways of determining good mediators; for example neural networks could  be trained to identify good options, rank classifications by specialties or even act as actual judges as a next step development.
 This abstractness and flexibility creates an incentive new projects and ideas to emerge along with  and enriching the ecosystem.

-In addition, since judges are rewarded for providing reliable inputs, the platform creates a market around providing trustful data and opens possibilities for new actors and organizations specialized in mediation and arbitration.
-This is to overcome the current system that does not provide similar monetary incentive to arbitrary judges.
+Judges are rewarded for providing reliable inputs.
+The platform creates a market around providing trustful data and opens possibilities for new actors and organizations specialized in mediation and arbitration.
+This will overcome the current system that does not provide similar monetary incentive to arbitrary judges.

 ##### II.
 Inputs

-Differently from the conventional idea that judges should decide who is guilty, DigiServices understands that mediators job should only be to provide factual data, since penalties and rewards can be better handled by a objective, deterministic process, which has no bias and is not subjected to ambiguity.
+The mediators job should be to provide factual data.
+Instead of deciding who is guilty, penalties and rewards are based on an objective, deterministic process that has no bias and is not subjected to ambiguity.

 For this reason, inputs act as "yes / no" questions and it is responsibility of the judges to provide reliable answers in form of a boolean (true or false).
-This inputs are then passed to the arbitrary logic defined by the service provider, which will decide how the previously locked tokens will be distributed.
+These inputs are then passed to the arbitrary logic defined by the service provider, which will decide how the previously locked tokens will be distributed.

 ##### III.
 Logic

 The logic is another validator script defined by the service provider that should receive N "inputs" from the judges as a redeemer, consuming the contract UTxO and should, according to the rules formally defined, distribute the consumed tokens which were locked by both the client and the service provider.
-Because inputs can be any boolean "questions", users can make sure that dishonest parties are penalized by creating strictly defined rules connected to real-world inputs in form of Plutus script validators.
+Because inputs can be any boolean "questions", users can make sure that dishonest parties are penalized by creating strictly defined rules connected to real-world inputs in  the form of Plutus script validators.
 Therefore, the logic itself acts as a judge, deciding who is guilty (less or no tokens) or innocent (receiving more or all tokens).

-Nonetheless, it is important to notice that this logic script address may not exist and it is the responsibility of the client to assure that it does and that it has reasonable terms before he signs the contract.
+It is important to notice that this logic script address may not exist and it is the responsibility of the client to ensure that it does and that it has reasonable terms before he signs the contract.

 ##### IV.
 Accusations
 Accusations is a list of 3-elements tuples containing the accuser and accused public key hash and the mediator deadline `[(AccuserPKH, AccusedPKH, Deadline)]`.